openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 4

-*Freezing to the touch and engraved with wintry patterns of arcane magic, this suit of plate mail emits an aura of freezing that halts foes in their tracks.*
+*Freezing to the touch and engraved with wintry patterns of arcane magic, this suit of plate mail emits an aura of frost that halts foes in their tracks.*

 Aura 2, Armor (Plate Mail), Persistent